-Fawn is a protector who advocates for environmental conservation.
+Fawn is a protector who advocates for the rights of women, Indigenous self-determination, and environmental conservation.
 Among her past work include efforts toward the designation of Nevada’s Gold Butte as a historic national monument and participation in the #NoDAPL protests on the Standing Rock Lakota (Sioux) Reservation.
 In Southern Nevada, Fawn's activism includes Red Rock Canyon anti-desecration efforts, protection of the Desert National Wildlife Refuge, the fight for national monument designation of Avi Kwa Ame, and the ongoing struggle for tribal nations to retain their land and water rights.

 As a survivor of sexual assault, Fawn's experience has also given her the fire to speak out about women's rights and she has been a vocal advocate for #MMIW (Missing and Murdered Indigenous Women).
 She continues to speak up for her sisters and is an active supporter of several other movements, including #LandBack, the Federal Indian Boarding School Initiative (#FIBSI), and Our Bodies, Our Lands—which recognizes the connection between protecting land, water, and Indigenous women.
 Drawing strength from her ancestors and partners across various movements, Fawn has organized and participated in hundreds of events, exhibitions, interviews, protests, performances, and other projects (see CV/Resume).